-Huntington’s disease is a hereditary and progressive neurodegenerative disease characterized by uncontrolled movement, mental instability, and loss of cognitive function.
-It can be divided into five stages of disease progression.
+Huntington’s disease is a hereditary and progressive neurodegenerative disorder characterized by uncontrolled movement, mental instability, and the loss of cognitive function.
+Once motor symptoms appear, Huntington’s is commonly divided into five stages of disease progression.

 Stage 1: Early stage